nournahtay/nournahtay/README.md

 # **Welcome to My Github!!**
-## I'm Nour Nahtay, a Bioinformatics Researcher with a Bachelor's Degree in Biochemistry.
+## I'm Nour, a junior bioinformatician with a bachelor's degree in biochemistry.

 ### About Me:
-I'm a bioinformatics researcher with a year worth of experience in genomics & transcriptomics.
+I have a year worth of experience in genomics & transcriptomics with interest in personalized medicine and decoding the intersectionality between environment, demographic factors and disease, disorder & infection prevalence.
 I am proficient in designing pipelines for preprocessing and analyzing large-scale datasets, employing advanced tools for complex data analysis.
-Passionate about contributing to personalized medicine research and decoding the intersectionality between environment, demographic factors and disease, disorder & infection prevalence, with interest in cancer, AMR, neurodiversity, psychiatric disorders & autoimmune diseases.
+My research interest lies in studying cancer, AMR, neurodiversity, psychiatric disorders & autoimmune diseases.

 ### Technical Skills:
 * **Programming Languages:** R, Bash & Python